Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 Is the RTX 5090 worth it at current street prices?

-At $2,000 MSRP, the RTX 5090 is the best GPU you can buy — period.
-At $3,500–$4,000+ street price, it’s only worth it if you’re doing professional work that benefits from 32GB GDDR7, or if 4K gaming with ray tracing maxed is non-negotiable and you refuse to compromise.
-For pure gaming, the RTX 5070 Ti at $900 delivers about 70% of the RTX 5090’s 4K performance for 25% of the price.
+At $2,000 MSRP, yes — it’s the best consumer GPU available.
+At $3,600–$4,000+ street, it’s only worth it if you need 32GB GDDR7 for professional workloads, or if 4K ray tracing fully maxed is non-negotiable.
+For gaming alone, the RTX 5070 Ti at $900 delivers roughly 70% of the RTX 5090’s 4K performance for about 23% of the street price.

 Does the RX 9070 XT support ray tracing?

-Yes — RDNA 4 includes a third generation of ray tracing accelerators.
-The RX 9070 XT is competitive in moderate RT workloads.
-It struggles against the RTX 5070 Ti specifically in games with aggressive path tracing like Black Myth: Wukong and Alan Wake II at 4K.
+Yes.
+RDNA 4 includes third-generation ray tracing accelerators and holds up in moderate RT workloads.
+It struggles against the RTX 5070 Ti in titles with aggressive path tracing — Black Myth: Wukong and Alan Wake II at 4K are the clearest examples.
 For ray tracing as a primary use case, choose NVIDIA.

 How much PSU do these GPUs need?

 RTX 5090: 1000W minimum, 1200W recommended.
 RTX 5080: 850W.
 RTX 5070 Ti: 850W.
-RX 9070 XT: 800W (per AMD spec with two 8-pin connectors).
-Budget $100–$180 for a quality 850W–1200W PSU if upgrading.
+RX 9070 XT: 850W (two 8-pin connectors required).
+Budget $100–$180 for a quality 850W–1200W PSU if you need to upgrade.

 Is PCIe 4.0 enough for these cards?

-What resolution is each card targeting?
+What resolution is each card best suited for?

-RX 9070 XT and RTX 5070 Ti: 1440p high refresh rate, or 4K at 60–90+ FPS native.
+RX 9070 XT and RTX 5070 Ti: 1440p high refresh, or 4K at 60–90+ FPS native.
 RTX 5080: 1440p ultrawide or 4K high refresh with DLSS.
-RTX 5090: 4K native with ray tracing, or 8K with upscaling.
+RTX 5090: 4K native with heavy ray tracing, or 8K with upscaling.

 The Bottom Line

-For most high-end PC builders, the RTX 5070 Ti hits the right balance — within 6% of the RTX 5080 at 4K for $400–$500 less.
-AMD users should look at the RX 9070 XT, which now trades punches with the RTX 5070 Ti in rasterization at $700–$780 street.
-If money genuinely isn’t the constraint, the RTX 5090 is the best GPU on the market — just be prepared to pay $1,500–$2,000 above MSRP to get one.
+For most high-end PC builders, the RTX 5070 Ti hits the right balance — within 6% of the RTX 5080 at 4K for $350–$550 less at current prices.
+AMD builders should look at the RX 9070 XT, which now matches the RTX 5070 Ti in rasterization at $849–$879 street after driver maturation.
+If budget is not a constraint and 4K ray tracing is the goal, the RTX 5090 is the only card that delivers it without compromise — budget $3,600–$4,000+ and plan around a 1000W PSU.